Landing page with styled-components and react-bootstrap

 Style Row with styled-components:

-Let’s center the content of the row
+Let’s center the content of the row vertically and horizontally.

 - Import